-The HHS web pages include information about our school including contact information of the Dean's office, scholarships and awards, field schools, archived course outlines, and program information.
-Information in this section is common to all programs within Health and Human Services and applies to you when you are a student in any of the programs in HHS.
+The Health and Human Services (HHS) web pages include information about our school including contact information of the Dean's office, scholarships and awards, field schools, archived course outlines, and program information.
+Information in this section is common to all programs within HHS and applies to you when you are a student in any of the programs in HHS.

 1.2 Department and Program Pages